Research from the School of Public Policy finds many presidential traits correlate to a successful U.S. economy — just not the ones you might expect.

 Presidential Traits That Positively Impact the U.S. Economy

-A strong vision for where they want to take the county
+A strong vision for where they want to take the country

 "It doesn't matter what's in the vision, as long as you have one.
 If it's relatively clear, compelling, and consistent, good things happen."